philiplb/CRUDlex/docs/html/0.9.11/_sources/api/AbstractData.txt

         :param $moment: the "moment" of the event, can be either "before" or "after"
         :type $action: string
         :param $action: the "action" of the event, can be either "create", "update" or "delete"
-        :type $function: anonymous
+        :type $function: Closure
-        :param $function: $function the event function to be called if set
+        :param $function: the event function to be called if set

     .. php:method:: popEvent($moment, $action)